Summary

 The theologians of the fourth century believed that time began when God brought the world (today, we would say “the cosmos”) into existence.
 Beyond this cosmos, where God exists, there is no time.

 We cannot use the words ‘always’ and ‘before’ to describe that incomprehensible and timeless reality beyond our universe because those words assume the existence of time.
-Still, if we use these terms in a metaphysical sense, we can say that the Father ‘always’ existed and, therefore, that He existed ‘before’ He created the cosmos.
+Still, if we use these terms in a metaphysical sense, we can say that the Father ‘always’ existed and, therefore, He existed ‘before’ He created the cosmos.
 In other words, there was something like a timeless gap between God and creation (RW, 188-9).

 In this view, the Son is co-eternal with the Father, meaning that He has ‘always’ existed in that timeless reality beyond our universe.
 In other words, there was no timeless gap between Father and Son (RW, 189).